Body Recomposition: How to Build Muscle While Losing Fat

 Body recomposition is completely realistic for most people.
 Most studies that put people on a workout program (of any kind) find simultaneous muscle growth and fat loss.
 It’s also pretty common to see body recomposition in nutrition and lifestyle studies.
 We’ll show you plenty of examples throughout the article, both from clients and studies.

 However, recomping doesn’t work for everyone.
 It’s only for people with an abundance of fat to lose.
 Skinny and lean people don’t have enough excess fat to fuel a significant amount of muscle growth.
 They need to get their extra energy from their diets.
-They need to bulk.
+They need to bulk to build muscle.

 How to Build Muscle While Losing Fat